Northwest Missouri State University: Design

-The defining landmark of the campus is the Administration Building, very similar to Brookings Hall at Washington University in St. Louis.
+The defining landmark of the campus is the Administration Building, similar to Brookings Hall at Washington University in St. Louis.
 Brookings Hall served as the Administration Building of the 1904 St. Louis World's Fair.
 The master St. Louis design was created by Cope & Stewardson, famed for designing schools throughout the country based on the Oxford University style.
 It was listed on the National Register of Historic Places in 2010.

 The Collegiate Gothic structure with its central tower keep design evokes Tattershall Castle and lords over the campus with the motto, "And the truth shall make you free," engraved in stone.
 Because of this design, the term "Tower" is used frequently throughout campus and is the name of the school yearbook.
 Work on the building began in 1906 and continued on and off until classes began in it on October 3, 1910.
 The architect of record for the Maryville building is John H. Felt.
 On March 15, 1919, a tornado ripped the roof off its auditorium and blew out most of its windows.